milesjwinter/Amazon_Sentiment_Analysis/README.md

 # Amazon Sentiment Analysis
 Perform sentiment analysis on the Amazon Fine Food Reviews dataset using TFLearn.
-Construct a vocabulary processor and several deep learning models with variable parameters that can be used for sentiment analysis.
+Load data from an SQL database, construct a vocabulary processor, and test several deep learning models with variable parameters.

 ## About
 The Amazon Fine Food Reviews dataset is available on Kaggle and consists of 568,454 reviews of Amazon food items ([link](https://www.kaggle.com/snap/amazon-fine-food-reviews)).
 The database contains the following information: